 Overall, my study abroad experience in Australia was enlightening and surprising in many ways, both because of my encounters with Australians as an American as well as as an American Jew.
 My study abroad experience helped me expand my world, and I hope by sharing my own culture, I also opened others’ worlds as well.

-Yarrow Linden, UW Class of 2018, is a Health Science major and a Jewish Studies minor.
+Yarrow Linden, UW Class of 2018, is an Environmental Health major in the School of Public Health and a Jewish Studies minor.
 She received a Jewish Studies Opportunity Grant in 2016.

 Links for Further Exploration